-10. Petty Cash
+8. Petty Cash

-10.1.
+8.1.
 The council will not maintain any form of cash float.
+All cash received must be banked intact.

-11. Payment of salaries and allowances
+9. Payment of salaries and allowances

-- 11.1.As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation. - 11.2.
-Councillors allowances (where paid) are also liable to deduction of tax under PAYE rules and must be taxed correctly before payment. - 11.3.
-Salary rates shall be agreed by the council.
-No changes shall be made to any employee's gross pay, emoluments, or terms and conditions of employment without the prior consent of the council. - 11.4.
-Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the dates stipulated in employment contracts. - 11.5.
-Deductions from salary shall be paid to the relevant bodies within the required timescales, provided that each payment is reported, as set out in these regulations above. - 11.6.
+- 9.1.
+As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation. - 9.2.
+Councillors allowances (where paid) are also liable to deduction of tax under PAYE rules and must be taxed correctly before payment. - 9.3.
+Salary rates shall be agreed by the council, or a duly delegated committee.
+No changes shall be made to any employee's gross pay, emoluments, or terms and conditions of employment without the prior consent of the council. - 9.4.
+Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the dates stipulated in employment contracts. - 9.5.
+Deductions from salary shall be paid to the relevant bodies within the required timescales, provided that each payment is reported, as set out in these regulations above. - 9.6.
 Each payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded in a payroll control account or other separate confidential record, with the total of such payments each calendar month reported in the cashbook.
-Payroll reports will be reviewed by to ensure that the correct payments have been made. - 11.7.
+Payroll reports will be reviewed by to ensure that the correct payments have been made. - 9.7.
 Any termination payments shall be supported by a report to the council, setting out a clear business case.
-Termination payments shall only be authorised by the full council. - 11.8.
+Termination payments shall only be authorised by the full council. - 9.8.
 Before employing interim staff, the council must consider a full business case.

-12. Loans and investments
+10. Loans and investments

-- 12.1.
+- 10.1.
 Any application for Government approval to borrow money and subsequent arrangements for a loan must be authorised by the full council and recorded in the minutes.
-All borrowing shall be in the name of the council, after obtaining any necessary approval. - 12.2.
-Any financial arrangement which does not require formal borrowing approval from the Secretary of State (such as Hire Purchase, Leasing of tangible assets or loans to be repaid within the financial year) must be authorised by the full council, following a written report on the value for money of the proposed transaction. - 12.3.
-The council shall consider the requirement for an Investment Strategy and Policy in accordance with Statutory Guidance on Local Government Investments, which must written be in accordance with relevant regulations, proper practices and guidance.
-Any Strategy and Policy shall be reviewed by the council at least annually. - 12.4.
-All investment of money under the control of the council shall be in the name of the council. - 12.5.All investment certificates and other documents relating thereto shall be retained in the custody of the RFO. - 12.6.
+All borrowing shall be in the name of the council, after obtaining any necessary approval. - 10.2.
+The council shall consider the requirement for an Investment Strategy and Policy in accordance with Statutory Guidance on Local Government Investments, which must

+- written be in accordance with relevant regulations, proper practices and guidance.
+Any Strategy and Policy shall be reviewed by the council at least annually. - 10.3.
+All investment of money under the control of the council shall be in the name of the council. - 10.4.
+All investment certificates and other documents relating thereto shall be retained in the custody of the RFO. - 10.5.
 Payments in respect of short term or long-term investments, including transfers between bank accounts held in the same bank, shall be made in accordance with these regulations.

-13. Income
+11. Income